 Fit a valve on the branch of the TEE going to the filter backwash connection, (the central fitting on the filter).
 This is used to adjust the flow to the filter.
-The filter backwash only requires about 0.2-1.0 bars The filter rotor should run at 60-122 rpm depending on pressure to backwash connection.
-For most applications a the pressure to the backwash should be 0.2-0.5 bars.
+The filter backwash only requires about 0.2-0.7 bars.
+The Backwash rotor should run at 60-105 rpm depending on pressure to backwash connection.
+For most applications the pressure to the backwash should be 0.2-0.5 bars.
 It can be set higher than this if there are a lot of suspended solids in the water and/or they are sticky and difficult to filter this will reduce the life of the screen if nylon screens are fitted.
-Stainless screens are more robust but we only fit 315 micron stainless screens.
-100 micron and 50 micron screens are always nylon as they clean more efficiently.
+Stainless screens are more robust but may require more regular cleaning (Pressure washing).

-3. Prime pump and run.
+iii.
+Prime pump and run.